 Other homemade foods which contain raw eggs include mayonnaise, custard, salad dressings, ice cream, eggnog, and cake batter.
 Avoid Caesar salads and other dressings in restaurants as well.

 Once the eggs are properly cooked, the risk is eliminated (source).
+This means store-bought mayonnaise and salad dressings are generally safe.
 So, tempting though it might be to lick that spoon of raw cookie dough, don’t.
 Wait until they have baked.

 4. Side Step the Sushi

 Sushi has become fashionable to foodies in recent years, even though certain cultures have eaten it for centuries.
 For most of the population, the risk of contracting a foodborne illness from raw fish is minimal.

 But when you are pregnant, you fall into a high-risk category, and therefore should not eat raw fish (source).

 It can contain parasites which are hard to treat if you’re pregnant (source).
 Other dangers posed by raw or undercooked fish include bacterial infections, such as salmonella and Vibrio vulnificus (source).

 Make sure all the fish you eat is well cooked, to at least 145 degrees Fahrenheit, before eating (source).
 If you can’t live without sushi, stick to the California rolls or other cooked varieties.